crandylb/stage2-1/README.txt

    make stage2.asm
 or, as you can see examining makefile, by running simcmp from the command line: simcmp stage2.scm stage2.asm
-This file, stage2.asm, happens to contain the flb source code for stage2 as embedded comments.
-Each comment begins with a semicolon character ";" in the first column.
-So it is possible in principle to extract and reconstruct the source code for stage2 from this file, although it will not be very informative because none of the explanatory comments from the original stage2 source will be included.

 stage2.o
 This file is the object code output of the yasm assembler.
 It is created by: